 Of course, the example of cycles shows that the bounds are sharp up to constants.

 We may also illustrate \autoref{thm:generalvertexmeasure} by choosing common growth rates, as in the following two corollaries.
 The bound on return probabilities in the first corollary is the same as \cite[Example 2.1]{BCG}, except for the constant, which was left implicit in \cite{BCG}.
 (Note that all their results on graphs, including Theorem 2.1, require the hypothesis that $\weight(x)$ be uniformly bounded.
 This was assumed in \cite[Proposition V.1]{Coulhon:ultra} that they used.)
-The result is sharp up to a constant factor for every $a \ge 1$, even for unweighted graphs with bounded degree, as shown by \cite[Theorem 5.1]{BCG} in combination with \autoref{lem:bothreturnprobspectral}: choose $t := c/\delta$ for a sufficiently large constant $c$.
+The result is sharp up to a constant factor for every growth rate $D$ in the first corollary, even for unweighted graphs with bounded degree, as shown by \cite[Theorem 5.1]{BCG} in combination with \autoref{lem:bothreturnprobspectral}: choose $t := c/\delta$ for a sufficiently large constant $c$.

 \begin{corollary} Let $G$ be an infinite graph with $w(x, y) \ge 1$ for all edges $(x,y)$ and $x\in V$.
-Suppose that $c > 0$ and $a \ge 1$ are constants such that for all $r \ge 0$, we have $\vol(x, r) \ge c (r+1)^a$.
+Suppose that $c > 0$ and $D \ge 1$ are constants such that for all $r \ge 0$, we have $\vol(x, r) \ge c (r+1)^D$.
 Then for all $\delta\in(0,2)$,

 where